 We are happy to mark your attempts at the X Assignments.
-Marking is not included with the Assignments or the CMP and you need to order it separately.
+Marking is not included with the assignments nor with the CMP, so you need to order it separately.

 IMPORTANT NOTE: You must submit your script on our virtual learning environment, 'The Hub', in the format detailed in your assignment instructions.
 You will also be able to download your marked script, including marker feedback, from The Hub, as well as being given the opportunity to provide comments on the quality of the marking.